Gift Icon

 • FRA

-The Federal Railroad Administration is in charge of formulating and implementing railway safety regulations.
+The Federal Railroad Administration is responsible for formulating and implementing railway protection regulations.
 The FRA also manages railway assistance programs, oversees development and research to support the improvement of railway safety, and assists in restoring railway passenger services to the Northeast Corridor.

 • STB